Discover the Impact of RAD Models: Benefits, Drawbacks & Real Examples

 The final phase involves rigorous application testing to identify and fix any issues or bugs.
 This includes unit testing, integration testing, and user acceptance testing (UAT).
 Once the application has passed all tests and received user approval, it is deployed to the production environment, and user training is provided as needed.

-These five phases form the foundation of the RAD model, enabling the rapid development of high-quality software applications that align with business requirements and user expectations.
+These five phases form the foundation of the RAD models, enabling the rapid development of high-quality software applications that align with business requirements and user expectations.
 However, it’s essential to note that different sources might vary slightly in the way they define or name the phases.
 The key aspect of the RAD model remains the same – focused on consistent development aligned with user demands.

 The RAD model offers several advantages over traditional software development methodologies, such as the Waterfall model.
 These benefits include: